Mpowa-IO/Documents/Whitepaper.md

 #### The SDG Impact Standards

-Best practice standards for entities wanting to embed contributing positively to sustainable development and achieving the SDGs into their approach to creating value for themselves and for Stakeholders (people and planet).

-They are not reporting standards.
-They focus on the internal management and decision-making practices that are needed to support more informed and accountable internal decision making and choices in line with achieving the SDGs and other sustainable development outcomes.

 The Standards embed the SDGs and the Impact Management Project’s norms as the shared language to understand, manage and communicate impact.
 The Standards also embed the United Nations Guiding Principles for Business and Human Rights and the Ten Principles of the United Nations Global Compact, to underscore the importance of respect for human rights and other responsible business practices in contributing positively to sustainable development and achieving the SDGs.

 - Standard 1 (Strategy):